vdhulst/idavie_docs/docs/source/gui.rst

 9) Scroll through the different rest frequencies of the cube.
 This is used to convert between frequency/wavelength and velocity units for spectral cubes.
 The values include Default (rest frequency from the cube header), Custom (user input rest frequency), and the values defined in the config file.
 10) Choose the primary hand for the user.
 This can be set to left or right.
 11) Set the steps of the moment map threshold adjustment.
 When the user adjusts the custom threshold for the moment maps in the Plots menu, this number will be the step size.
-12) Open the keypad to input a custom moment map threshold step size (see Keypad below).
+12) Open the :ref:`keypad` to input a custom moment map threshold step size.

 .. _plots: